 Practical Implications of Accurate Conversions

 In healthcare, precise weight measurements are essential for calculating medication dosages, assessing nutritional status, and monitoring patient health.
-Incorrect conversions can lead to errors in treatment and potentially harmful outcomes.
+So incorrect conversions can lead to errors in treatment and potentially harmful outcomes.
 Similarly, in sports and fitness, athletes often track their weight in either kilograms or pounds, and accurate conversions are necessary for monitoring progress and setting goals.

 Common Mistakes in Conversions